Today’s Reading: Ephesians 5:21-33

 And further, submit to one another out of reverence for Christ. – Ephesians 5:21

-The next passage of Scripture can easily be connected with what God had for us in yesterday’s Morning Coffee by looking at this one verse.
-We have choices to make in our relationships with others – we can put ourselves first or INSTEAD submit to one another out of our love and respect for Jesus Christ.
+The next passage of Scripture can easily be connected with what God had for us in yesterday’s Morning Coffee when we were called to make the most of EVERY opportunity.
+We have choices to make in our relationships with others.
+We can put ourselves first or INSTEAD submit to one another out of our love and respect for Jesus Christ.

 Before I can go any farther I need to decide if I love Jesus enough to do this for Him – if I respect Him enough to submit to His authority and live as He has asked me to live.
-We cannot take that for granted because sometimes that is what is keeping us from doing what He has asked us to do.
+We cannot take that for granted because sometimes it is the very thing that is keeping us from doing what He has asked us to do.
 What He asks of us is not always easy but there is a secret to making any of these relationships work as God designed and it goes back to yesterday – to be filled with the Holy Spirit.

 First, Paul instructs us regarding the marriage relationship: